Publication Process

 To report serious post-publication concerns, you can write to submission.joints@verduci.it.
 When complaints are raised, applicants should provide evidence to support the claims.
 The journal adheres to COPE guidelines for addressing significant post-publication concerns, such as errors, substantial mistakes leading to invalidated conclusions, plagiarism, data falsification, image manipulation, and undisclosed conflicts of interest.
 Specifically, the journal adheres to COPE guidelines to handle whistleblower concerns submitted via email.
 Upon becoming aware of this, the journal adheres to COPE guidelines when addressing concerns raised about a published article on a social media platform.

-The Editor in Chief and the Editorial Board Members may start an independent investigation with a new set of reviewers to establish any error and/or malpractice.
+The Editor in Chief and the Editorial Board Members may start an independent investigation with a new set of reviewers to establish any errors and/or malpractice.
 The authors are promptly informed about the investigation and may be required to provide a detailed and official reply letter to concerns.
 Original data must be available for journal review if any concerns arise post-publication.
 If the investigation yields a result, such as a correction or retraction, the journal will promptly notify both the individual who initially raised the concern and the authors involved.
 Instances of suspected misconduct will be reported to the author’s affiliated institution and/or university.

 Retractions